 Drinking Culture and Smoking in Thailand

-In Thailand, there aren’t strict alcohol restrictions.
+There aren’t strict alcohol restrictions in Thailand.
 You’ll find Thai beer at beachside cafes and street food spots.
 It’s pretty common to see tourists strolling around places like Pattaya or Khao San with a beer in hand.
 However, carrying alcohol is a no-go in specific areas like temples, public offices, petrol stations, and public parks.

 As for smoking, it’s generally prohibited in public spaces, but beachside cafes usually have designated smoking zones.
 Interestingly, aside from a few tourists, we didn’t spot many Thai folks smoking in public.

-Found our Thailand Travel Guide useful?
+Found our Thailand Travel Tips and Guide useful?
 Let us know in the comment section below.

 Leave a Reply